 Yes!
-Dealers install accessories on nearly all of their inventory in an effort to increase the amount of gross profit they make on each vehicle.
+Dealers install accessories on nearly all of their inventory in an effort to increase the amount of profit per vehicle.
 If you’ve ever had a dealer tell you, “We add LoJack to every car.
 Sorry, we can’t take it off yours.”
-That may be true (the fact that they install it on every car, but that doesn’t mean you need to pay for it (or at least all of it).
+That may be true (that they install it on every car), but that doesn’t mean you must pay for it.
 You can, and should negotiate accessories.

 Dealers do not expect all of their sales to include the full selling price of each accessory.
-With that in mind, you can play hardball on accessories (especially egregious dealers that add thousands of dollars onto the selling price of a vehicle), and work to get them to discount, or remove the line items from the buyers order all together.
+With that in mind, you can play hardball on accessories, and work to get them to discount, or remove the line items from the buyers order all together.

 Are Doc fees or Processing fees negotiable?

 Yes … sort of!
 Doc and processing fees are negotiable in the sense that you can get the dealer to remove their value from the selling price of the vehicle, but they will not actually remove (or discount) the line item from the buyer’s order.
-When it comes to answering the “What can you negotiate when buying a car?” a question, doc fees have one of the strangest answers.
+When asking “What can you negotiate when buying a car?”, doc fees are a bit of a gray area.

-It’s odd, but for legal reasons dealers will not entirely remove (or even discount) a doc or processing fee for any customer, but you can get them to negotiate the value of the doc fee off of the selling price of the vehicle.
+It’s odd, but for legal reasons dealers will not entirely remove (or even discount) a doc or processing fee for any customer.
+However, sometimes you can get them to negotiate the value of the doc fee off of the selling price.